- Jobber Blueprint /

 Each city or state will have differing auto detailing prices based on the cost of resources and labor—and what people are willing to pay for the service.

-4. Factor in your experience
+4. Factor in your professional experience

 The more experience you have as an auto detailer, the more value you’re bringing to your customer.
-Factor the amount of experience you have working on luxury vehicles, detailing cars, and removing stains when pricing jobs.
+Factor in the amount of experience you have working on luxury vehicles, detailing cars, and removing stains when pricing jobs.

 If you’re just starting an auto detailing business, knowing how to price your services will help you estimate jobs faster, win more work, and grow.